prof3ssorSt3v3/mad9011/docs/modules/week7/README.md

 <a href="https://helpx.adobe.com/photoshop/how-to/composite-image-with-blend-modes.html" target="_blank">![Create a composite with blend modes](./composite-w-blending.png)</a>

+#### Extra

+We can [build a composite with layer masks](https://helpx.adobe.com/photoshop/how-to/create-composite-with-layer-mask.html) which we have learned last week, and even further to [match color in a composite.](https://helpx.adobe.com/photoshop/how-to/match-color-tones-composite.html)

+Get inspired by this 1-min video tutorial: [How to make a photo composite](https://create.adobe.com/2019/7/16/how_to_make_a_photo_.html)

 ## TODO

 ::: tip TODO Before next week

 - If you have not read all these notes and watched the videos from this week, do that first.
-- Finish reading the notes for week 7 and watch all the videos in the notes for week 8.
+- Finish reading the notes for week 7 and watch all the videos in the notes for week 9.
 - Assignment 2 - Employee profile page
   :::